-This circuit can detect very faint, remote sounds with a good clarity.
+This multipurpose listening device can detect very faint, remote sounds with a good clarity.
 It is useful in large conference halls, auditoria, cinema halls, lecture rooms in colleges, etc. The circuit can be housed in a small plastic box and kept in a shirt pocket.
-It is especially useful for watching TV programmes at a low volume so as not to disturb other family members in the house.
+It is especially useful for watching TV programs at a low volume so as not to disturb other family members in the house.

 The circuit operates off two 1.5V AA-size cells.
 Transistors T1 and T2 amplify sounds picked up by the microphone.
 Transistor T3 with resistor R2 (1-mega-ohm) in feedback path ensures a constant level.
 This is necessary because faint sounds should be boosted by the device and strong sounds should be attenuated to a safe level.